 All three of these popular theories about the identity of God have extreme difficulty explaining how a being with multiple personalities or a single entity could function as God the Father, Jesus Christ, and the holy spirit.
-In order to disprove these three popular theories and discover the truth of who God is, which is revealed in the Bible, this study will answer a number of questions about God using the Bible.
+In order to disprove these three popular theories and discover the truth of who God is, which is revealed in the Bible, this chapter answers a number of questions about God using the Bible.

 QUESTIONS AND ANSWERS

-There is and endless amount of questions that could be asked about God.
+There are an endless amount of questions that could be asked about God.
 Below are a few of the more important questions with answers and comments that should help one to understand who and what God is.

 Q. What is the meaning of the word Godhead?

-A. In the Bible, the English word 'Godhead' is translated from the Greek word 'theotes', which means 'divinity'.
-'Theios' and 'theiotes' are other forms of this word that connote duality.
+A. In the Bible, the English word Godhead is translated from the Greek word theiotes, which means divinity.
+Theios and theiotes are other forms of this word that connote duality.
 See Acts 17:29; Rom.1:20.

-Colossians 2:9 is the only place in the New Testament where the word 'theotes' is used.
+Colossians 2:9 is the only place in the New Testament where the word theiotes is used.
 In this verse it is used to indicate the fullness of Christ's divinity, power, and authority:

 "Forasmuch then as we are the offspring of God, we ought not to think that the Godhead [theios] is like to gold or silver, or stone, graven by the art and man's devise" (Acts 17:29 KJV).